School of Medicine

 Postdoctoral Research Fellow, Stanford Cancer Center

-Current Research and Scholarly Interests I am interested in translational cancer research and bioinformatics, with a focus on using cancer genomics to inform more personalized treatment strategies for cancer patients.
-My lab uses cell free DNA (cfDNA), which is accessible via the circulation, as a non-invasive biomarker to detect and characterize how the genetic landscape of cancer patient?s tumors change over time.
-I am particularly interested in the mechanisms underlying acquired resistance to genotype-targeted therapies.
+Current Research and Scholarly Interests I am interested in genomics and bioinformatics, with a focus on using cell free DNA (cfDNA) to inform more personalized treatment strategies for cancer patients.
+My lab uses cfDNA, which is accessible via the circulation, as a non-invasive biomarker to both detect cancer (i.e. screening) and better monitor whether patients are responding to treatment over time (i.e. surveillance).

 Anne Lynn S. Chang, MD